Tale of the Nine Tailed

-A second season, titled Tale of the Nine Tailed 1938, is currently in production and will be released in 2023, with Lee Dong-wook and Kim Bum reprising their roles and the female lead set to be portrayed by Kim So-yeon, as well as several new cast members like Ryu Kyung-soo.
+A second season, titled Tale of the Nine Tailed 1938 premiered on May 6, 2023 with Lee Dong-wook and Kim Bum reprising their roles and the female lead set to be portrayed by Kim So-yeon, as well as several new cast members like Ryu Kyung-soo.

+A South Korean animated series, titled Tale of the Nine Tailed Tiger: The Beginning of a Lotus (Korean: 구미호뎐: 연의 시작) will be released on TVING in 2024, the series is produced by Studio Bazooka.

 Synopsis

-Lee Yeon (Lee Dong-wook), an over 1000-years-old Gumiho and once the guardian mountain spirit of Baekdudaegan, is now a city dweller.
-He works with Taluipa (Kim Jung-nan), an agent in the Afterlife Immigration Office and the protector of the Samdo river, to eradicate supernatural beings that threaten the mortal world.
-He lives in the city where he is assisted by his loyal subject, veterinarian, and fellow Gumiho, Goo Shin-joo.
+Lee Yeon (Lee Dong-wook), an over 1000-year-old Gumiho and the former guardian mountain spirit of Baekdu-daegan, is now a city dweller.
+He works with Taluipa (Kim Jung-nan), an agent in the Afterlife Immigration Office and the protector of the Samdo River, to eradicate supernatural beings that threaten the mortal world.
+He lives in the city where he is assisted by his loyal subject, veterinarian, and fellow Gumiho, Goo Shin-joo (Hwang Hee).

 On a mission to capture a fox that has killed and eaten the livers of many humans and is now marrying a man in the guise of a human woman, he is spotted by Nam Ji-ah (Jo Bo-ah), a smart, ferocious, and dauntless producer at TVC Station.

 Ji-ah recognizes Yeon when he is leaving the venue and later spots him on camera through his red, distinctly marked umbrella.
 She finds where Yeon lives, suspects him of being supernatural, and ultimately tests her theory by jumping off of his flat with a memory chip that contains a video of Yeon fighting another fox (Lee Rang, his half-brother) with their powers, forcing Yeon to follow and save her.

 It is then revealed that as a child, on her ninth birthday, Nam Ji-ah was involved in a road accident in which her parents were supposed to be dead.
 However, Ji-ah is the only one who remembers that two other people, not human, posed as her parents.
 They were foxes trying to eat Ji-ah but she was saved by Lee Yeon.
 Even though he compelled her to forget him, the magic did not work on her.
-Later, she found herself at the accident site but her parents’ bodies were never discovered.
+Later, she found herself at the accident site but her parents' bodies were never discovered.

 It motivated her to believe that her parents were alive and so she decided to look into supernatural beings and look for any way to find and rescue her parents.